Older Women And Depression: Mental Health Resources

 Generational differences in mental health statistics

-Millennials may be quicker to address symptoms of depression if they have received more education about mental health challenges.
+Millennials may be quicker to address depression symptoms if they have received more education about mental health challenges.
 American millennials have grown up in a period when it is more common to talk openly about mental health.
 The stigma associated with depression has lessened in some respects over the years.

 These statistics do not necessarily mean millennials cope better with stress, just that they live with different challenges.
 According to Pew Research, millennial women are more educated, with 39% having bachelor's degrees compared to 25% of boomers.
 In addition, millennial women are often paid more.